kingluddite/web-dev-notes/full-stack/udemy/112n-full-stack-react-with-graphql-and-apollo-boost/01-server-side/10-create-graphql-schema.md

 * Why in graphql schema `joindate: string` where in mongo schema `joindate: Date`?

 ### Answer
 * GraphQL doesn't include a scalar type of `Date` (unlike other scalar types like `String`, `Int`, and `Boolean`).
-What the MLab database will return to us is a String, so that's the type we need to apply to our Mongoose schema
+What the mLab database will return to us is a String, so that's the type we need to apply to our Mongoose schema

 ## Big problem - TypeError: graphiqlExpress is not a function (as of 8/17/2018)
 * This is because Apollo Server 2 has changed how it connects with graphql and it will break our code so to fix things we need to revert to an older version of Apollo